-The intent of Action 2 is to lessen the economic effects on rock shrimp fishermen should the Council choose to implement Action 1, Sub-Alternatives 2a or 2b or Alternative 3 any of which would extend the size of the Oculina Bank HAPC northwards and westward.
+The intent of Action 2 is to lessen the economic effects on rock shrimp fishermen should the South Atlantic Council choose to implement Action 1, Sub-alternative 2a, Preferred Subalternative 2b, or Preferred Alternative 3, any of which would expand the size of the Oculina Bank HAPC northwards and westward.
 Action 2, Alternative 1 (No Action) would require rock shrimp fishermen to travel around either the northern or southern boundary of the Oculina Bank HAPC to reach allowable fishing grounds on the east side.
-None of the proposed sub-alternatives would extend the boundary of the HAPC southward.
-All of the sub-alternatives of Action 1 would increase the northern latitude by the same distance.
+None of the proposed subalternatives would extend the boundary of the HAPC southward.
+All of the other alternatives/sub-alternatives of Action 1 would increase the northern latitude by the same distance.
 Moving the northern boundary further north would increase the direct economic costs in terms of increased expenses (fuel) and lost opportunity, not only due to the loss of fishing grounds in the additional closed area, but also due to fishing time lost by having to transit around the closed area.
 While the exact extent of the economic effects of Action 1, Sub-Alternatives 2a and 2b combined with Action 2, Alternative 1 (No Action) cannot be determined, the overall range of economic effects of the sub-alternatives would best be characterized in terms of the total additional area closed.
-In order of most to least expected direct negative economic effects, Sub-Alternative 2a would be expected to have the greatest effect by closing an additional 430 square miles, followed by Sub-Alternative 2b (228 square miles).
+In order of most to least expected direct negative economic effects, Sub-Alternative 2a would be expected to have the greatest effect by closing an additional 430 square miles, followed by Preferred Sub-Alternative 2b (228 square miles).

-Rock shrimp fishermen would receive some relief from the expected negative economic effects should Action 2, Alternative 2 be selected as the preferred.
-This alternative would allow fishermen to transit the Oculina Bank with gear stowed and transiting at a minimum speed of 5 knots.
-However, should the Council select Alternative 2 as the preferred alternative, regardless of which alternative or sub-alternative is chosen in Action 1 would see a benefit because the transit provision through the Oculina Bank HAPC would all transit through the entire HAPC.
+Rock shrimp fishermen would receive some relief from the expected negative economic effects from Action 1, Alternative 2 or Preferred Alternative 3.
+Either of these alternatives would allow fishermen to transit the Oculina Bank HAPC with gear stowed and transiting at a minimum speed of 5 knots.
+Action 1 Alternative 2, regardless of which alternative or subalternative is chosen, would benefit fishermen because the transit provision through the Oculina Bank HAPC would allow transit through the entire HAPC.
 Fishermen that are now required to transit around the current boundaries could transit through as long as they follow the guidelines.
 This would be a positive, direct economic benefit for these fishermen as they will use less fuel and take less time to get to their fishing grounds.